DevNambi/blog-drafts/000 - summit learning.md

 (ADD A TABLE REFLECTING THIS)

-Otherwise, there's a potential for bias.
-The only people who provide feedback are the ones who loved the session, or hated it.
+There's the potential for bias here.
+It's not uncommon to see that the only people who provided feedback are the ones who loved the session, or hated it.
 Unfortunately, there's *no way to know* with this data.
-PASS doesn't have PII or demographic data on who provided feedback, so there's just no way to know.
+Session feedback is anonymous, and without PII or demographic data about each piece of feedback, there's just no way to know.

 **What's the distribution of feedback for each question?**